You are here: Start » User Interface » Creating Deep Learning Model

 Auto label

-For supervised models the operations needs to be performed for each class you have.
-For unsupervised models you should do it once.
+For supervised models, the operations needs to be performed for each class you have.
+For unsupervised models, you should do it once.
 Remember to always check if the masks are properly selected and correct any mistakes before continuing the training.

 Auto assign sets

 As of version 5.4, some of the tools may require Validation set for the training.
-If you are not sure which images should be picked, you can press Auto Assign Sets button.
+If you are not sure which images should be picked, you can press the Auto Assign Sets button.
 That way, from your training set, some validation images will be chosen randomly.

 Model history

 It is possible to access previously trained models.
 You can do so by pressing the looped arrow icon in the bottom left corner of the Deep Learning Editor.
 If you right click on a selected model, you will be able to select it instead of the current one.
-From that level it is also possible to remove the models you do not need.
+From that level, it is also possible to remove the models you do not need.

 Report generator